Daniel Lebhardt, piano

 Hungarian pianist Daniel Lebhardt has impressed audiences and critics alike with his thoughtful interpretations and outstanding virtuosity.
 Mr. Lebhardt won First Prize at the 2014 Young Concert Artists Auditions in Paris, and then won YCA’s International Auditions in New York, where he was also awarded the Paul A. Fish Memorial Prize and four concert prizes.
 Among his many other accolades, Mr. Lebhardt won First Prize at the Russian Music International Piano Competition in California, First Prize at the Citta di Gorizia International Piano Competition in Italy, First Prize at the Kosice International Piano Competition in Slovakia, and First Prize at the Carl Filtsch International Piano Competition in Romania.
 Most recently, he won the Young Classical Artists Trust (YCAT) 2015 Auditions in London and the Most Promising Pianist Prize at the 2016 Sydney International Piano Competition of Australia.

-This season, he debuts at the Isabella Stewart Gardner Museum, the Embassy Series, and the Morgan Library and Museum, and appears as soloist with the Dearborn Symphony Orchestra and the Auburn Symphony Orchestra.
+Last season, he made his debut at the Isabella Stewart Gardner Museum, the Embassy Series, and the Morgan Library and Museum, and appeared as soloist with the Dearborn Symphony Orchestra and the Auburn Symphony Orchestra.
 Mr. Lebhardt performs recitals throughout the U.K. at venues including Wigmore Hall in London, Colston Hall in Bristol, Kettles Yard in Cambridge, Holywell Room in Oxford, and on tour in Scotland, Austria, Budapest, Isle of Man, and Germany.

 Mr. Lebhardt has given recitals in the UK at London’s Steinway Hall, the Pounds Arts Centre in Wiltshire, the Senate House in London, the North Fylde Music Circle, the Darlington Piano Society, as well as at the Bela Bartok Memorial House in Budapest, the Musée du Louvre in Paris, Germany’s Usedom Music Festival, and in Hungary, Austria and Japan.
 As a result of winning the Royal Academy of Music’s prestigious Patron’s Award, Mr. Lebhardt gave his Wigmore Hall recital debut in 2015.
 He made his recital debuts in the Young Concert Artists Series at the Kennedy Center and in New York in the Rhoda Walker Teagle Concert.
 Other U.S. recitals include the Buffalo Chamber Music Society, Hayden’s Ferry Chamber Music Series, the Port Washington Library, the Levine School of Music, and the Paramount Theatre.